martinhbramwell/Meteor-CI-Tutorial/Tutorial01_PrepareTheMachine/concatenatedSlides.MD

 ##  Prepare the Machine

-These scripts will get you started easily with continuous integration development, testing, documenting, logging, code style linting of Meteor packages.
+These scripts will get you started easily with continuous deployment development, testing, documenting, logging, code style linting of Meteor packages.

 This first script, run with . . .
 ```terminal